 We see two trends shaping the industry:

-Rise of specialized consultants
+Rise of AI-focused consultants

+Large consulting companies may have similar opinions.
 As we have seen with acquisitions like Quantum Black and initiatives like BCG Gamma, established consulting companies take AI seriously.
 However, we see an innovator’s dilemma here:

 - Established companies in general and consultancies can not easily reduce prices as this would cannibalize their existing products

 - When you have a hammer, everything looks like a nail.
 Consultancies have a lot of industry experts and resources trained to do manual data analysis.
 It is difficult for such organizations to embrace machine learning in insight generation and automation of analytics.
-We observe successful AI projects in technically savy organizations that consult industry experts not the other way around.

 Based on these, we expect specialized, machine learning focused consultancies like Palantir to grow while established consultancies remain sources of expensive AI implementation that only most profitable companies can rely on.